drasmuss/hessianfree/README.rst

 * python 2.7
 * numpy 1.9
 * scipy 0.15
+* matplotlib 1.4
-* optional: matplotlib 1.4, pycuda 2014
+* optional: pycuda 2014

 (older versions may work, but are untested)